samueldr/chibicc-uxn/README.md

 - `void on_audio1(void);`
   - Called when audio ends on channel 1.
 - `void on_audio2(void);`
+  - Called when audio ends on channel 2.
 - `void on_audio3(void);`
+  - Called when audio ends on channel 3.
 - `void on_audio4(void);`
+  - Called when audio ends on channel 4.
 - `void on_controller(void);`
   - Called when a button is pressed or released on the controller or keyboard.
 Call `controller_button()` or `controller_key()` to process it.
 - `void on_mouse(void);`